Slack launch communications

 - How employees can get started

-Design the communication plan around three critical steps for the success of Slack across your team and organisation:
+Design the communication plan around three critical steps for the success of Slack across your team and organization:

 - Assign an executive sponsor to deliver initial communications regarding the launch of Slack.